Will I get to see the jousting?

 Will there be Free parking?

-Free parking is available.
+Free parking is available, however it is limited.
 There is an easy walk of about 250 metres (depending on available parking spaces) to the Tournament grounds.
-The Wamuran Rural Fire brigade will be parking cars over the weekend.
+The Wamuran Rural Fire brigade will be assisting with parking over the weekend.
 Please support them with a gold coin donation.